Skip to Content

 Toy Museum, San Miguel de Allende

-We got our museum fix in the Mexican colonial cities of San Miguel de Allende and neighboring Guanajuato (a one-hour bus ride apart).
+We got our museum fix in the Mexican colonial cities of San Miguel de Allende and neighboring Guanajuato, a one-hour bus ride apart.
+(The country is full of amazing museums!)

 In Guanajuato, we saw human mummies at the macabre Mummy Museum and cool art at the Diego Rivera Museum.

-Of the San Miguel de Allende museums, ceremonial ethnic Mexican masks grabbed our attention at Another Face of Mexico Museum – as did the whimsical toys at this Toy Museum.
+Of the museums in San Miguel de Allende, ceremonial ethnic Mexican masks grabbed our attention at the Mask Museum.

 Lots of colorful Mexican toys!